Discover the ultimate American muscle car: Get the lowdown on the sixth-generation Ford Mustang S550 with our comprehensive buying guide.

 You’ve seen the YouTube clips and heard the jokes: the Mustang-crashing-into-a-crowd scenario is a very real phenomenon.
 Partly it’s because showing off comes hand-in-hand with driving a muscle car, and mainly because many Mustang drivers aren’t familiar with powerful rear-wheel-drive machinery.
 Another factor is that, although the S550 is the first Mustang with independent rear suspension, it’s not exactly a sporty setup.

-Although British Mustangs have the Performance Pack settings as standard, it’s very soft and vague.
+More trim levels in the US meant the Mustang could be available with basic suspension.
+In the UK, however, the Performance Pack came as standard.
+That being said, it’s very soft and vague.
 Poor alignment from the factory means the rear subframe can be so far to the left or right that, if spacers are fitted, you’ll notice wheels sticking out more on one side than the other.

 There are few suspension problems to be aware of, although it’s worth listening for rumbling from the rear wheel bearings, which can fail prematurely.

-Be prepared for rear tyres to suffer a similar fate, and avoid anything wearing cheap budget-spec rubber.
-Robbie recommends the Michelin Pilot Sport 4S, which suits UK roads and helps to reduce wheel hop too.
+Be prepared for rear tires to suffer a similar fate, and avoid anything wearing cheap budget-spec rubber.
+We recommend the Michelin Pilot Sport 4S.

-In the States, the Mustang isn’t such a big deal.
+The Mustang isn’t such a big deal in its home market.
 The base model is a hire car; a shopping car; a car for middle-class families to give to 16-year-old kids for driving lessons; the basis for track cars and show cars where all the stock stuff is simply thrown away.

-Thankfully, the UK didn’t receive the basic Mustang (apart from a few pre-official imports), and all British GTs include Ford’s Performance Pack 1 as standard – which provides whopping Brembo six-pot front calipers and 380x34mm discs, plus 330x25mm ventilated rear discs with floating callipers.
+In other markets, like the UK that didn’t receive the basic Mustang (apart from a few pre-official imports), GTs include Ford’s Performance Pack 1 as standard – which provides whopping Brembo six-pot front calipers and 380x34mm discs, plus 330x25mm ventilated rear rotors with floating calipers.
+This in turn heightens the car’s appeal from a runaround to a sports car.

 An electronic line lock is found on all GTs, which lets the driver spin the rear wheels while stationary by applying the front brakes.
 But don’t get excited because it’s just a party trick and useless unless you’re at a drag strip.

 It’s no AMG.
-And, to be honest, it’s no Vignale.
 But the Mustang’s cabin makes a good effort at looking exciting, even if it’s not exactly a premium product.

 There are shiny switches and leather-clad seats.
 And, of course, that iconic pony emblem on the steering wheel (unless you’re lucky enough to bag a Bullitt, which has its own evocative design).